McFizh/ckeditor5-katex-math/README.md

 # ckeditor5-katex-math

 Katex math plugin for ckeditor 5.
 Example folder contains demo showing the plugin in action (see next section), content is not needed for plugin to work.
+But remember to include katex css styles and fonts to your application, plugin doesn't do that for you.

 Note: WIP project, so plugin is mostly useless for the time being.